Wentzville, Missouri

-Wentzville is an exurb of St. Louis that is located in western St. Charles County, Missouri, United States.
-As of the 2024 U.S. Census Bureau estimates, the city had a total population of 48,646, making it the 15th-largest city in Missouri.
-Wentzville has been the fastest growing city in Missouri, by percentage population increase from 2000 to 2020.
+Wentzville is a city and suburb of St. Louis in western St. Charles County, Missouri, United States.
+As of the 2024 U.S. Census Bureau estimates, the city had a population of 48,646, making it Missouri's 15th-largest city.
+Wentzville was Missouri's fastest-growing city by percentage increase from 2000 to 2020.

 History

 Wentzville was laid out in 1855.
-The community is named for Erasmus Livingston Wentz, who was the chief engineer of the Northern Missouri Railroad.
+The community is named for Erasmus Livingston Wentz, a chief engineer of the Northern Missouri Railroad.
 A post office called Wentzville has been in operation since 1859.

 Wentzville is the location of the first Vietnam Veterans Memorial in the United States.
-It began as a tree of lights to help raise money in 1967 to send gifts to active servicemen, but later evolved by 1984 to a carved eagle atop a pillar of granite.
-It has become a regular stop in the national "Run for the Wall" trip for veterans.
+It began in 1967 as a tree of lights to help raise money to send gifts to active servicemen.
+By 1984 it had become a carved eagle atop a pillar of granite.
+It is a regular stop in the national "Run for the Wall" trip for veterans.